 The articles linked in this Roadmap will get you up and running with a new Blackboard course, whether it’s your first time, or you just need a refresher.
-Each section contains links to articles and documentation to help you through each step in building a basic course in Blackboard, from learning about course lifecycles and policies, to uploading and managing content such as your syllabus or lecture notes, and enabling your students to electronically submit assignments, receive feedback and view their grades.
+Each section contains links to articles and documentation to help you through the steps of building a basic course in Blackboard, from start to finish.

 1. Introducing Blackboard

-CourseWeb is the University of Pittsburgh’s implementation of Blackboard Learn, an online learning management system licensed from Blackboard, Inc. Instructors at Pitt use Blackboard as an electronic extension of their classrooms.
-They use it to post course materials online, to facilitate discussion between students via electronic message boards, to administer assignments, tests and quizzes, and to post assessment feedback including grades.
+CourseWeb is the University of Pittsburgh’s implementation of Blackboard Learn, an online learning management system.
+Instructors at Pitt use Blackboard as an electronic extension of their classrooms–to post course materials, to facilitate discussion between students via electronic message boards, to administer assignments, tests and quizzes, and to post assessment feedback including grades.

-Because Blackboard is available to instructors, staff, and students 24 hours a day, from any location with an internet connection, it allows students to locate important course information and complete their coursework when and where it is most convenient, and instructors can develop their courses from home or while traveling.
+Because Blackboard is available to instructors, staff, and students 24 hours a day, from any location with an internet connection, it allows students to locate important course information and complete their coursework when and where it is most convenient, and instructors to develop and manage their courses from home or while traveling.

 If you are new to Blackboard, these articles will introduce you to what Blackboard is, how it functions, and some important policies for using Blackboard here at Pitt.

-- Introduction to Blackboard: A brief video introducing basic functionality, policies, and technical considerations for using Blackboard at Pitt.
+- Introduction to Blackboard: This short interactive module covers the most frequently asked questions about basic functionality, policies, and technical considerations for using Blackboard at Pitt.

 - Logging In and My CourseWeb: How to find your courses and navigate Blackboard’s front page.